kimrojas/gofee-book/_sources/docs/dftbplus-install.md

 ### Download and use the DFTB+ installer
 We will use the DFTB+ version 22.1 (Other releases are available [here](https://github.com/dftbplus/dftbplus/releases/))

-I assume that `tutorial_files` is in the home directory.
+We first create a `tutorial_files` directory in $HOME to keep our files clean.

 #### 1. Prepare the installation directory